Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Stellar evolution, synthetic spectra and population synthesis

 \subsection{Luminosity in emission lines}

-We perform spectral synthesis for emission lines by computing the line luminosity from our spectra.
-Figure~\ref{fig:Civ} shows an example: the flux around 1550~$\AA$ is plotted for the models where the \ion{C}{iv} line is in emission (that is, post-main-sequence models with nominal mass-loss rate).
+We performed spectral synthesis for emission lines by computing the line luminosity from our spectra.
+Figure~\ref{fig:Civ} shows an example: the flux around 1550~$\AA$ is plotted for the models where the \ion{C}{iv} line is in emission (that is, post-main-sequence models with a nominal mass-loss rate).

 The \li{C}{iv}{1550} emission line luminosity depends strongly on the mass-loss, meaning it depends on the mass of the model: for the M$_{ini}$~$=$~20~M$_{\odot}$ model (the mass of which is only 17~M$_{\odot}$ in the post-main-sequence phase; there is mass-loss over the evolution) it is in the order of 10$^{35}$~erg~s$^{-1}$, while for our very massive model of M$_{ini}$~$=$~131~M$_{\odot}$ (post-main-sequence phase mass only 95~M$_{\odot}$) it is in the order of 10$^{37}$~erg~s$^{-1}$.
 Although we focus on the models with smooth wind (i.e. without wind clumping) in this work, Fig.~\ref{fig:Civ} attests that clumped winds at the same mass-loss can increase the line luminosity by almost an order of magnitude.